Assistance programs Burlington and Alamance County.

 Another agency that can help Alamance County people with housing and mortgage problems is the Consumer Credit Counseling Service.
 This agency is also located in Burlington NC, and they have HUD approved housing counselors.
 They can work directly with your lender, provide information on mortgage programs, including North Carolina foreclosure mediation services.
 Call them at (336) 226-4175.

-Resources for health and medical care
+Resources for free health and medical care

 Stop by the Open Door Clinic, which provides discounted and / or free high quality healthcare to the indigent, low income and working poor of Alamance County North Carolina.
 Call them at (336) 570-9800 to make an appointment or lean more.